Gluten-free Guilt-free Oat-Banana Pancakes!

-I'll tell you about how to make the pancakes first, then the delicious and healthy fruit topping I developed — much tastier and better than syrup!
+I'll tell you about how to make the pancakes first, then the delicious and healthy mixed berry topping I developed — much tastier and better than any syrup!

 a bit of shredded, unsweetened coconut (or coconut chips) Optional.

-When it bubbles, flip it for a few moments.
+When it bubbles slightly, flip it for a few moments.

 Place the pancakes in a warm toaster-oven so they stay nice and warm.

 This is SOOO good!
-Save a little to eat as dessert for another time.
+Dark berries have incredible healing properties (a powerful antioxidant called ellagic acid among many others.)
+Save a little and keep in the fridge to eat as dessert or topping for another time.

-Before you start making the pancakes, place the Fruit Sauce ingredients in a sauce pan so it's ready at about the same time as the pancakes.
+Before you start making the pancakes, place the Berry Sauce ingredients in a sauce pan so it's ready at about the same time as the pancakes.

-1 ladle of fresh or frozen blueberries (I use frozen organic blues)
+1 ladle of fresh or frozen mixed berries (I use frozen organic mix from Costco)

 1 tbsp.
-Kuzu Root.
-Available at Amazon, Whole Foods, etc. (It's a natural sauce and gravy thickener - or you can also use Arrowroot powder.)
+Kuzu Root or Arrowroot powder (available at Amazon, Whole Foods, etc. It's a natural sauce and gravy thickener.)

 Dash of real Maple Syrup (Grade B is best) - Optional